GE-NMF Primary Care Leadership Program

 *NMF designates the following racial/ethnic groups as underrepresented minorities: African American, Hispanic/Latino, Native Americans (American Indian/Alaska Native/Native Hawaiian), Asian American (Vietnamese and Cambodian only), and Pacific Islander.

-Scholars complete their program requirements during a six week period from June 6, 2016 – July 15, 2016.
+Scholars complete their program requirements during a six week period during June and July 2017 (exact dates TBD).
 Program requirements include:

 - Program Orientation